User Reviews for Lithium

 Also known as: Eskalith, Eskalith-CR, Lithium Carbonate ER, Lithobid, Lithonate, Lithotabs

 The following information is NOT intended to endorse drugs or recommend therapy.
 While these reviews might be helpful, they are not a substitute for the expertise, skill, knowledge and judgement of healthcare practitioners in patient care.
+Learn more about Lithium.

 Reviews for Lithium to treat Depression

 "Have been on lithium for years.
 Have to be careful of the heat, hot baths or working up a sweat, as the heat effects lithium in your body.
 I’m on lithium SR it’s kinder than lithicarb.
 I had no side effects on the extended release.
 On the lithium I drank litres of water, felt sick to my stomach for days but extended release there was almost no side effects.
 Its lithium but sustained release, not so hard."

 Koalamaiden (taken for 2 to 5 years) October 20, 2017